maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

  - To have a script in a manialink XML file, add a <script> ... </script> part in the manialink XML file

  To learn more about those different contexts, see {{./script-contexts.md}}

+##Debug
+When trying to found bugs in a script, you'll use the Debugger.
+For now, you can only access it by pressing Ctrl+~.
+It works pretty much anywhere in game.
+It has 2 modes : a reduced mode where you can only see the logs without interacting, and the Full mode.
+In Full mode you can select the script that you want to debug (because many scripts can be running at once, for example a camera effect, and the rules of your game).
+It will show you only the log of the selected script, along with the code of the script, which you can not edit there.

 Basics
 =====